 Sample plates from the 1910s with all zero serial numbers differed from real plates and were probably prototypes or samples used by salesmen trying to win a contract from the state to manufacture license plates.

 Sample passenger plates in styles actually issued have been observed as early as 1923.
-The serial number was always 00-000 through 1953.
+The serial number was (nearly) always 00-000 through 1953.
 Likely non-passenger samples were also created, but I've never actually seen any.
 I believe that the 1952 plate above is also a sample; it's either a sample or the lowest-numbered passenger car plate issued that year.
 I believe passenger car plate numbers began at 30-001, not 30-000.

 Sample passenger plates are known on 1954-1964 plates with the serial AA-00-00, and occasionally also AB-00-00.
 On the 1965-1969 plates, sample passenger plates are known only with the serial AA-0000, and on the 1970 plates, only AA 0000.
 Metal samples exist for all of these years; paper samples were made for at least the 1970 plate.